Northern-Block/credential-governance-docs/city-of-vancouver/long_term_rental_credential_governance_framework.md

 *Placeholder for Vancouver-specific objectives related to credential use.*

 **Questions**:
-- What are the short-term and long-term objectives of issuing this credential?
+- What are the long-term and long-term objectives of issuing this credential?
 - Are there specific compliance or regulatory goals associated with the credential?

 ### 1.9.
 Principles

-*Placeholder for principles guiding Vancouver's approach to short-term rental credentialing.*
+*Placeholder for principles guiding Vancouver's approach to long-term rental credentialing.*

 **Questions**:
 - What guiding principles does the city want to reflect (e.g., transparency, data security, compliance)?